-Specifies the wait time, in milliseconds, before retransmission of the invite response for timer D for the RFC 3261 specification.
+Specifies the wait time, in milliseconds, prior to retransmission of the invite response for timer D for the RFC 3261 specification.
 This property is relevant for the invite client transaction.

-Data type String 32000 Default
+Information Value Data type String Default 32000 depfeat: This custom property is deprecated.
+Do not use this custom property unless you are running in a mixed cell environment that includes at least one core group that contains a mixture of Version 7.0 and Version 6.x processes.

-depfeat: This custom property is deprecated.
-Do not use this custom property unless you are running in a mixed cell environment that includes at least one core group that contains a mixture of Version mixv: If you are running in a mixed cell environment, and you have core groups that contain a mixture of Version 7.0 and Version 6.x processes, you must continue to use this custom property.
+mixv: If you are running in a mixed cell environment, and you have core groups that contain a mixture of Version 7.0 and Version 6.x processes, you must continue to use this custom property.